Claire Miller pleads guilty but mentally ill in sister's stabbing death [update]

 Miller told Wright when he asked if she had a mental illness that she had depression and an unidentified psychotic disorder for which she is being treated with medication.

-Wright, speaking as a parent, said he could not imaging the conflicting emotions for Miller's parents.
+Wright, speaking as a parent, said he could not imagine the conflicting emotions for Miller's parents.
 They were in the courtroom, but had no comment.

 “The usual chasm between the prosecution and defense tables collapses today," Wright said.
 "Mr. and Mrs. Miller face the heartbreaking challenge of sitting in support of both the victim and the accused.
 For a family who has already faced such great loss, today’s proceedings undoubtedly risk intensifying the pain that has defined the past two years.”